WELCOME TO OUR “SEAL THE DEAL/SPECIAL OCCASIONS” Date Guide. Before we start, a small reminder of what we just went through:

-- Red Hen – one of the more casual choices on this list but you guys, when someone knows how to cook, they know how to cook.
-And Sebastian Zutant’s wine menu adds a touch of adventure and sophistication to the proceedings.
+- Red Hen – One of the more casual choices on this list but you guys, when someone knows how to cook, they know how to cook.
+Plus Joe Quinn’s wine menu adds a touch of adventure and sophistication to the proceedings.

 - Fiola & Fiola Mare – both of these Fabio Trabbochi’s restaurants serve up class, deliciousness and romance left right and center.
 You just need to decide: is it going to be an Italian or a Seafood kind of night?

 - Brabo – Delicious food, some of DC’s best plating and fanciest desserts and then… wait for it… a stroll down Old Town Alexandria’s main streets (bonus if the Christmas lights are still on)